atcq9876/makers-bnb/README.md

 # makers-bnb

 ## About this project
 Makersbnb is a web-app similar to Airbnb and was built using Ruby and Sinatra.
 It allows users to: sign up and log in; view, create and book property listings; manage booking requests; and send messages between hosts and customers.
+In addition to these features, hosts will receive a text notification via Twilio if a user requests to book their property.
 This was a group project completed during week 5 of the Makers bootcamp.

 ## Learnings from this project
 Through creating this app in a group environment, I improved my ability to: